Choosing the best survival radio: Top 10 for savvy survivors

 If you’re taking your survivalist radio on the move, you can still listen to your own music.

-There is an SD card slot and aux-in too.
+There is an SD card slot and aux-in, too.

-For less than $40, features include:
+For less than $30, features include:

 - Power bank charging for smartphones (2300 mAh)

-- Loud siren for emergencies
+- Loud siren for emergency situations

 - SOS light and reading lamp